Apetrosia/DeriGuru/README.md

     dif
 ````

 the method can only process correctly specified strings, so there are some restrictions on the input data.

+### Exceptions

+if the input string is incorrect, user may get one of two errors:

+#### UnexpectedSymbolError

+You get get this exception if unexpected (forbidden) characters are used in the input string.

+#### IncorrectSymbolError

+You can get this exception if the input string contains only allowed characters, but some of them are used incorrectly.

+In order for the method to work without exceptions, user must follow a number of rules.
 User cannot:

 - Use brackets: